syan-tibco/tp-helm-charts/charts/dp-configure-namespace/README.md

 So, only role-binding is created in this namespace.
 Service Account is used from the primaryNamespaceName.

-# set of global values to obtain the details of service account, dataplane id and primary namespace
+# set of global values to obtain the details of service account, dataPlane id and primary namespace
 global:
   tibco:
-    dataplaneId: "abcd" # Mandatory
+    dataPlaneId: "abcd" # Mandatory
     primaryNamespaceName: "dp-namespace" # Mandatory
     serviceAccount: "sa" # Mandatory